lithrion/lithrion.github.io/_htb/blunder.md

 I was able to use CVE-2019-16113 to gain shell access.
 The bludit content creation page allows image files to be upload, but it doesn't check that the file being uploaded is really an image.
 This allows remove code execution, which I used to establish a reverse shell.
 I found the python script for the exploit at [https://github.com/cybervaca/CVE-2019-16113](https://github.com/cybervaca/CVE-2019-16113), and made a couple edits to use blunder's IP and fergus' credentials.

 First I started a listener for the reverse shell
-''nc -lnvp 4444''
+`nc -lnvp 4444`
 and then ran the script
-''python cve-2019-16113.py''
+`python cve-2019-16113.py`
 which started up the reverse shell.
-Since the shell netcat establishes is kinda limited I upgraded it ''python -c 'import pty; pty.spawn("/bin/bash")''
+Since the shell netcat establishes is kinda limited I upgraded it `python -c 'import pty; pty.spawn("/bin/bash")`

-Now wish shell access, I still didn't have the user flag yet, so I dug around a little.
+Now with shell access, I still didn't have the user flag yet, so I dug around a little.

 ## The User flag